 Ashtanga Yoga is an ancient system of Yoga that was taught by Vamana Rishi in the Yoga Korunta.
 This text was imparted to Sri T. Krishnamacharya in the early 1900’s by his Guru Rama Mohan Brahmachari, and was later passed down to Sri Krishna Pattabhi Jois during the duration of his intensive studies with Sri Tirumalai Krishnamacharya; considered to be the father of modern yoga, beginning in 1927 when Jois was 12 years old.
 After many years of studying with his guru, in 1948 Pattabhi Jois opened the Ashtanga Yoga Research Institute in Mysore, India.
-When he passed in 2009, his grandson R. Sharath Jois became the current lineage holder and changed the name of the institute to the K. Pattabhi Jois Astanga Yoga Institute in honor of his guru, his grandfather.
+When he passed in 2009, his grandson R. Sharath Jois became the current lineage holder and currently runs Sharath Yoga Centre in Mysore, India.

-The following are aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga and are credited to the book “Astanga Yoga Anusthana” by R. Sharath Jois.
+The following are aspects that are emphasized as the main components of Ashtanga Yoga and are credited to the book “Astanga Yoga Anusthana” by R. Sharath Jois.

 Patanjali’s Yoga Sutra describes the 8 limbs as such: